 Contact A Custody Lawyer Today

 If you have questions about whether mediation is needed in your case, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.